MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 3. Create the folder ``META-INF/services`` in source folder ``src/main/resources`` (this folder will be filled in later).
 4. When a service is added (see next chapters), build the easyant project.
-5. Copy the generated jar: ``target~/artifacts/imageGeneratorMyPlatform.jar`` in the platform configuration project folder: ``MyPlatform-configuration/dropins/tools/``
+5. Copy the generated jar: ``target~/artifacts/imageGeneratorMyPlatform.jar`` in the VEE Port configuration project folder: ``MyPlatform-configuration/dropins/tools/``
 6. Rebuild the platform.

 Advanced: Test the Extension Project
 ------------------------------------

-To quickly test an extension project without rebuilding the Platform or manually exporting the project, add the :ref:`Application Option <application_options>` ``ej.imagegenerator.extension.project`` to the absolute path of an Image Generator Extension project (e.g. ``c:\mycompany\myimagegeneratorextension``).
+To quickly test an extension project without rebuilding the VEE Port or manually exporting the project, add the :ref:`Application Option <application_options>` ``ej.imagegenerator.extension.project`` to the absolute path of an Image Generator Extension project (e.g. ``c:\mycompany\myimagegeneratorextension``).
-The Image Generator will use the specified Image Generator Extension project instead of the one included in the Platform.
+The Image Generator will use the specified Image Generator Extension project instead of the one included in the VEE Port.
 This feature is useful for locally testing certain changes in the Image Generator Extension project.

 .. code-block:: console

    -Dej.imagegenerator.extension.project=${project_loc:myimagegeneratorextension}

-.. warning:: This feature only works if the Platform has been built with the Image Generator module enabled and the Platform does not contain the changes until a new Platform is built: the Platform dropins folder must be updated after any changes to the Image Generator Extension project.
+.. warning:: This feature only works if the VEE Port has been built with the Image Generator module enabled and the VEE Port does not contain the changes until a new VEE Port is built: the VEE Port dropins folder must be updated after any changes to the Image Generator Extension project.

 .. _section_image_generator_imageio: